TIBCOSoftware/snappydata/docs/security/security.md

 !!!
 Note:
 	* Currently only LDAP based authentication and authorization is supported.

-	* Ensure that the person launching the cluster is an user with administrative priviledges.
+	* Ensure that user with administrative privileges launches the cluster.

+	* All members of the cluster (locators, servers and leads) must be started by the same user (with administrative priviledges)

 ## Connecting to a Secure Cluster